Annuals and Perennials

 Fertilize lawns with an organic form of fertilizer this month.
 We recommend MicroLife 6-2-4, or MicroLife Ultimate 8-4-6, which has beneficial microorganisms and mycorrhizal fungi to assist in uptake of water and nutrients.
 If you choose to use a non-organic fertilizer, wait until you have mowed your lawn 2-3 times before applying it, usually in mid-April.
 Organic nitrogen is not water-soluble and requires microorganisms to break it down to a usable form.
 Because of this we need to apply it sooner than chemical forms of nitrogen.

 If you have not applied pre-emergent herbicide to prevent warm-season weeds from germinating, do it soon.
-“Preen” is an excellent pre-emergent to use in your beds.
-Better to get a head-start before the weeds take over!
+You can also use a pre-emergent called “Preen” in your beds to prevent weed seeds from germinating, as well.
+Better to get a head-start before they take over your beds!

 Fruits and Nuts